NBISweden/workshop-reproducible-research/docs/snakemake.md

 A workflow management system (WMS) is a piece of software that sets up, performs and monitors a defined sequence of computational tasks (i.e. "a workflow").
 Snakemake is a WMS that was developed in the bioinformatics community, and as such it has some features that make it particularly well suited for creating reproducible and scalable data analyses.

 * The language you use to formulate your workflows is based on Python, which is a language with strong standing in academia.
-However, users are not required to know how to code in Python to work efficently with Snakemake.
+However, users are not required to know how to code in Python to work efficiently with Snakemake.
 * Workflows can easily be scaled from your desktop to server, cluster, grid or cloud environments.
 This makes it possible to develop a workflow on your laptop, maybe using only a small subset of your data, and then run the real analysis on a cluster.
 * Snakemake has several features for defining the environment which each task is carried out in.
 This is important in bioinformatics, where workflows often involve running a large number of small third-party tools.
 * Snakemake is primarily intended to work on _files_ (rather than for example streams, reading/writing from databases or passing variables in memory).
 This fits well with many fields of bioinformatics, notably next-generation sequencing, that often involve computationally expensive operations on large files.
 It's also a good fit for a scientific research setting, where the exact specifications of the final workflow aren't always known at the beginning of a project.